Daniel-DAC/Datagroup_builder/README.md

 After that, we will need a file that has the atoms and coordinates that we will use to build out $DATA group.
 The basis structure of this file should be:

-C   6.0   X.XXXX   Y.YYYY   Z.ZZZZZ \n
+C   6.0   X.XXXX   Y.YYYY   Z.ZZZZZ

-H   1.0   X.XXXX   Y.YYYY   Z.ZZZZZ \n
+H   1.0   X.XXXX   Y.YYYY   Z.ZZZZZ

 Notice that this file should only have this information, no $DATA, $END or anything different.
 Coordinates in this format can easily be obtained from most programs used in computational chemistry, as well as GAMESS official visualizer,